lfit/itpol/linux-workstation-security.md

 documentation provided by the project:

 - [Firefox Sandboxing Guide][20]

+Most frequently, you'll just want to pass a `--private=directory` switch to separate your browsing profiles.
+You can create convenient aliases and add them to your `.bashrc`:

+    alias ff-perso="firejail --private=$HOME/.firejail/personal firefox -no-remote"
+    alias ff-work="firejail --private=$HOME/.firejail/work firefox -no-remote"

+Any downloaded files will be located in `~/.firejail/[name]/Downloads`.
+To upload files, you'll need to move them into that subdirectory first.

 #### 3: Fully separate your work and play environments via virtualization _(PARANOID)_